 Skip to main content

-Threat reporting is how the OpenSourceMalware community stays ahead of malicious packages, repositories, and infrastructure.
-When you submit a report, you contribute directly to a shared database that security teams, developers, and automated tools rely on to block threats across the open-source ecosystem.
+Threat reporting is how the OpenSourceMalware community shares information about malicious packages, repositories, and infrastructure.
+When you submit a report, you contribute directly to a shared database that security teams, developers, and automated tools rely on to block and research threats across the open-source ecosystem.
 Every verified report you submit adds to your community profile and earns you recognition as a contributor.

 Who can submit reports

-Any registered OSM user can submit a threat report.
-Sign in with your GitHub account or email at opensourcemalware.com/auth to get started.
+Any registered user can submit a threat report.
+Sign in at opensourcemalware.com/auth to get started (please note, you must contact us to sign up via email).
 Your profile is used to verify your identity and track your contributions over time.
+Threat reports can be submitted through the web interface at opensourcemalware.com/report or programmatically via the submit-threat API endpoint.

 Reports flagged as false positives are tracked on your profile.
 Take time to confirm a threat is genuinely malicious before submitting.